jane-foxxx/engg1340comp2113/read.md

 1.Generation of random game sets or event

-   1. use srand() and rand() for initializing the random number generator for key integer in the Caesar ciper
+   1. use srand() and rand() for initializing the random number generator for key integer in the Caesar cipher

 2.Data structures for storing game status:

-   1.Initializing one struct to store information of the player
+   1. Initializing one struct to store information of the player

-   2.Initializing the int variables of time and physical energy under the struct
+   2. Initializing the int variables of time and physical energy under the struct

-   3.Initializing the one string vector for storing tools founded under the struct
+   3. Initializing the one string vector for storing tools founded under the struct

-   4.Initializing the string variable for the sentence that needed to decrypt
+   4. Initializing the string variable for the sentence that needed to decrypt

 3.Dynamic memory management